Alex Helm

 Alex Helm (1920–1970) was a British folklorist, described as "one of the most important figures in the study of calendar custom and [folk] dance in post-war England".
+Helm served in India during the Second World War, before working as a teacher for the rest of his career.
+As a folklorist, he worked on English ritual dance and drama, publishing "A Geographical Index of the Ceremonial Dance in Great Britain" in two parts in 1960 and 1961, and English Ritual Drama: A Geographical Index in 1967.

 Early life and education

 Helm was born in Burnley, Lancashire, in 1920, becoming interested in folk dancing whilst attending Burnley Grammar School.
-He trained to become a teacher at St John's Teacher-training College, York.
+Helm was taught to dance by Irene Fisher, who was involved with the local branch of the English Folk Dance and Song Society.